Ash Williams: Ash vs Evil Dead

-Season 1 (2015–16)

-In an attempt to impress a date, Ash accidentally releases the Kandarian Demon by reading from the Necronomicon while intoxicated.
+In season 1, with an attempt to impress a date, Ash accidentally releases the Kandarian Demon by reading from the Necronomicon while intoxicated.
 His former coworkers Pablo Bolivar and Kelly Maxwell join forces with him after their encounters with the Evil Dead.
 Ash eventually discovers that the key to dispelling the evil is returning the book to the cabin and bury it within its grounds.

 At the cabin, the group is confronted by Ruby, an ancient being and the original author of Necronomicon.
 Ruby offers Ash a compromise: if he allows her to release her demonic children as well as lord over them, then she will not only spare Pablo and Kelly but also fulfill his dream of living a normal life with his friends in Jacksonville, Florida.
 Ash accepts, delighting in the idea of finally living a normal quiet life.
 As the trio drive off, a radio broadcast reveals mysterious sinkholes are erupting across the country.